wookiehangover/sambreed-dev/src/content/wiki/sports/trail-running/gear.md

 ## Tech

 Apple Ultra Watch.
-Over time I'm less convinced that this is a "great" option for running.
+Over time I'm less and less convinced that this is a "great" option for running.
 But I don't have a basis for comparison, so it is my winner by default.

 [Powerbeats Pro](https://www.apple.com/shop/product/MY582LL/A/powerbeats-pro-totally-wireless-earbuds-black).
 More battery life than I have endurance.
 Sweatproof.
 Physical buttons, no touching or tapping.